In This Section

 POSTING THE JOB

-Any congregation may post jobs on the NATA website at no cost.
+Any congregation may post Executive Director / Administrator jobs on the NATA website.
 To request access to submit your recruitment notice on our job board, contact the NATA office.
 You will be provided with an invitation to login and submit your job posting electronically.
 For more information on this process, visit the Submit a Job Post page.

 In addition, we highly recommend posting the job on a variety of websites to widen the search and attract as many qualified candidates as possible.
 Upon submitting a post to the NATA website, a confirmation email will be sent with additional recommendations for other posting sites.